jneen/jneen.net/content/posts/2015-07-29-tulip-language-updated.md

 ## Lambdas and patterns

-It's expected that lambdas, will be a common thing to type on the repl, so it's been kept very lightweight.
-A basic block looks like this:
+It's expected that lambdas will be a common thing to type on the repl, so the syntax has been kept very lightweight.
+A basic lambda looks like this:

 ``` tulip
 [ foo => some-expr-in foo ]